Empire325Marketing/FrankOp/README.md

 ## Configuring IP addresses

 All deployment and monitoring scripts read the list of VPS nodes and the address of the core aggregator from environment variables.
+If your infrastructure uses six VPS hosts update the `NODES` variable accordingly.
 An example file `etc/addresses.env` is provided.
 Source this file (or define the variables manually) before running any script:

 ```bash
 source etc/addresses.env